guy19191/Instagram-MagicTrick/README.md

 Make sure you have a node on your compter
 Clone you project to your computer

-Goto the trminal, write
+Change the values in the tests -> config.js file to your username and password of your own instegram Goto the trminal, write
 "npm i"
 Press enter